 Remember to NEVER DISCUSS YOUR ACCIDENT WITH ANYONE, ESPECIALLY THE INSURANCE COMPANY.

 After you are injured you may be contacted by the insurance company of the person that injured you.
 The insurance company will try to talk you into giving a statement of what may have happened in an attempt to settle quickly for what may be a much smaller amount than what your lawyer would have been able get for you.
 Have your lawyer do the talking for you!

 You should not settle any action until you consult with an attorney to discuss the strengths and weaknesses of your case.
 We will represent you with a combination of courtroom skills and work ethic, leading to the results that you deserve.

 Purchase and Sale of Real Estate

-Whether you are first time buyer or an experienced investor, the Law Offices of Ariel Niyazov, P.C. can help you navigate through the maze of purchasing commercial and residential real estate in New York.
+Whether you are first time buyer or an experienced investor, the Niyazov Law Group, P.C. can help you navigate through the maze of purchasing commercial and residential real estate in New York.

 Our knowledgeable staff thoroughly explains the closing process to you and keeps you fully informed throughout the transaction from signing of the contract to the actual closing.